ethman/slakh-generation/README.md

-I recommend **NOT** parallelizing this script as loading many patches at once is quite resource intensive. **If you are planning on synthesizing many hours of audio give yourself time!** That being said, I did try a few ways to speed this up and the three stage process outlined above seems best if you do figure out a way to efficiently parallelize this type of data generation, please let me know!
+I recommend **NOT** parallelizing this script as loading many patches at once is quite resource intensive. **If you are planning on synthesizing many hours of audio give yourself time!** That being said, I did try a few ways to speed this up and the three stage process outlined above seems best, but if you do figure out a more way to efficiently parallelize this type of data generation, please let me know!

 **Restarting the Engine**